-Veterans are required to complete the Military sections, as well as submit a DD214.
-Active Duty and those in the National Guard and Reserves are also required to complete the Military sections of the application.
+Veterans are required to complete the Military sections on the CASPA application, as well as submit a DD214.
+Active Duty and those in the National Guard and Reserves are also required to complete the Military sections of the application, as well as submit a Statement of Service.
 To request copies of a DD214 and other proof of service documents please visit the Veterans Service Records web site.

 Applicants are required to submit a personal statement on the CASPA application.
 This is limited to 5,000 characters and asks the applicant to describe why they want to be a Physician Assistant.